stanvlv/case-study-backend/README.md

 # PHP Server with MongoDB Backend
 This is a small project testing PHP Server created with XAMPP and MongoDB as a backend.
+To visually display the data, there is a small frontend table that will use the API from [case-study-frontend](https://github.com/stanvlv/case-study-frontend).

 ## Installation